simonmichael/hledger_site/src/install.md

 You will need

-1. The header files for certain C libraries, which stack/cabal can't install for you.
+1. The header files for certain C libraries, which stack/cabal can't install for you;
-   Otherwise you'll see build errors like "*cannot find -ltinfo*".
+   otherwise you'll see build errors like "*cannot find -ltinfo*".
    The exact package names will be specific to your system, but here are some likely install commands:
    - Debian-based systems: `apt install libgmp-dev libncurses-dev zlib1g-dev`
    - Older Debian systems: `apt install libgmp3-dev libncurses5-dev zlib1g-dev`